 The Secret of Hod: The Immense Light of Yosef HaTzaddik and the Song of King David

-Lesson No. 21 | Monday, Tuesday, Wednesday, Thursday, Parashas Balak, 5, 6, 7, 8 Tammuz 5755 (Continued in 22)
+Class No. 21 | Monday, Tuesday, Wednesday, Thursday, Parashas Balak, 5, 6, 7, 8 Tammuz 5755 (Continued in 22)

-"Sing aloud, O nations, of His people; for He will avenge the blood of His servants, and will render vengeance to His adversaries, and will appease His land and His people."
+"Sing aloud, O nations, of His people, for He will avenge the blood of His servants, and will render vengeance to His adversaries, and will appease His land and His people."

 When the nations hear that Hashem is avenging the vengeance of Israel, everyone begins to believe that Hashem is truly God.